By Vilis Ozols, MBA, CSP

 The most basic of all human needs is the need to understand and be understood.
 The best way to understand people is to listen to them.

-Vilis Ozols, MBA, CSP, (www.ozols.com) president of the Ozols Business Group in Albany, NY, is a motivational business speaker and leadership consultant.
+Vilis Ozols, MBA, CSP, (www.ozols.com) president of the Ozols Business Group in Southwest Florida, is a motivational business speaker and leadership consultant.
 He is the author of 3 books, he’s a former pro beach volleyball player and he has spoken to businesses in all 50 U.S. states.